PacktPublishing/.NET-MAUI-Cookbook/Chapter01/c1-HorizontalAndVerticalLayouts/Readme.md

 The recipe addresses the following topics:
 * Creating simple layouts with `HorizontalStackPanel`, `VerticalStaskPanel`, `Grid` and `FlexLayout`.
 * The basics of measuring and arranging layouts in .NET MAUI.
-* Why you may encounter issues when using `CollectionView` within `VerticalStackLayout`.
+* Why you may encounter performance and layout issues when using `CollectionView` within `VerticalStackLayout`.

 ## Output
 ![Linear layouts](/Images/Linear%20layouts.png)